 Law of Symmetry

-Symmetric elements give the user the feeling everything is ordered.
+Symmetric elements give the user the feeling that everything is ordered.
 He will feel comfortable with the design of your website.
 If the elements are asymmetrical he will waste a lot of time trying to find out where the reason for the asymmetrical feeling comes from.
 Moreover, it feels for the user like something is wrong, missing or out of balance.

 How to use the Law of Symmetry:

 You don’t have to try to design your website completely symmetrical.
-More often than not this is not even possible.
+More often than not, this is not even possible.
 Also if you did that your website looks might end up looking very boring.

 You have to find a balance between symmetry and asymmetry.
 Just try not to arrange the elements completely random.